Xceptance/xlt-documentation/content/en/load-testing/Manual/800-master-controller-cheatsheet.md

 - `-pf <file>` can be employed to utilize a separate properties file, which overrides the values in file `mastercontroller.properties`.

-- `report` will generate a report after downloading test results. it will not be effective in commands mode.
+- `report` will generate a report after downloading test results.
+It will not be effective in commands mode.

-- `sequential` used for running test cases sequentially(one after the other).
+- `sequential` used for running test cases sequentially (one after the other).

 - `testPropertiesFile <filename>` can be used for specifying properties file for the test-run.